ctrueden/ctrueden.github.io/_pages/deus/SessionMon09.md

 ))Mini-Vee(( also asks whether his mother is alive, and the Caretaker responds that she has not yet passed on.

-When they complete their conversation, Bryant says that he needs to go back to the business he's supposed to be conducting.  ))Mini-Vee(( asks if he needs the Crown still, and Bryant says that he does.  ))Mini-Vee(( reminds Bryant that the Crown is still in the possession of the group on Mars, and Bryant explains that he believes that the Volokhovs have cheated him once again, and that they must be made to pay.
+When they complete their conversation, Bryant says that he needs to go back to the business he's supposed to be conducting.  ))Mini-Vee[ asks if he needs the Crown still, and Bryant says that he does.  ]( asks if he needs the Crown still, and Bryant says that he does.  )Mini-Vee(( reminds Bryant that the Crown is still in the possession of the group on Mars, and Bryant explains that he believes that the Volokhovs have cheated him once again, and that they must be made to pay.
 A fervor gleams in his eyes as he says farewell to mini-Vee and disappears.

-))Mini-Vee(( then decides to question the Gaians about the machine.
-This is somewhat less than effective.  ((NPCSledge|Sledge)) (who actually remembers Vitto, although he is confused by the change in size) tries to explain to mini-Vee that he really doesn't know anything about the machine, but the Caretaker has been really busy thinking about it.
+))Mini-Vee[Sledge]( then decides to question the Gaians about the machine.
+This is somewhat less than effective.  ((NPCSledge) (who actually remembers Vitto, although he is confused by the change in size) tries to explain to mini-Vee that he really doesn't know anything about the machine, but the Caretaker has been really busy thinking about it.
 A lot.
 Really, the Order hasn't done that much to build it.

 ))Mini-Vee(( than joins Sledge in waiting for a bear to wander by.
 Sledge is hungry.

 -----

-As DEE prepares to leave Mars, ((NPCRossner|Admiral Rossner)) aboard the Perseverance informs DEE that he will be taking over the continued defense of Mars, searching out further undead and suchlike, and mentions that DEE's actions will be commended.
+As DEE prepares to leave Mars, [Admiral Rossner](NPCRossner) aboard the Perseverance informs DEE that he will be taking over the continued defense of Mars, searching out further undead and suchlike, and mentions that DEE's actions will be commended.
 He asks if DEE has a particular location in mind for Cain, and when he receives a negative, he suggests the ____ Base in the asteroid belt.
 It is not mystically infused, thus giving the party some protection from those who might wish to make Cain unavailable to the Caretaker's plans.
 It is also close enough to Earth to allow quick communication with them.
 DEE asks for clearance to allow him to land there, which is granted, and then returns to finishing up negotiations with the Mars military forces.

 DEE then plays the conversation back, and asks for opinions on taking Cain to a secure military location.
 The consensus agrees with DEE, that this also has some flaws.
 The general "best option" idea is that Nikolai and possibly someone else should head to Earth to talk to the Caretaker, then get back to DEE while he's in space.
 Only Nikolai can do this, however, and he can't take someone with him both ways.